-Essential reading: Playstation VR review
+Essential reading: Best VR games for 2017

 Total immersion is what everyone making a VR headset, game or app is aiming towards - making the virtual reality experience so real that we forget the computer, headgear and accessories and act exactly as we would in the real world.
 So how do we get there?